 PTSD to PEACE

 The following video shows a brief story of Yubert who was born in Iraq and almost died five times.
 He was captured and tortured but somehow escaped.
 You would think he would suffer from PTSD or be living in survival mode.
-Yubert used experienced to transform himself into the most amazing kind man you will meet.
+Yubert used his experience to transform into the most amazing kind man you will meet.

 5 Signs of Being in Survival Mode

 Below, are some of the signs of being in the survival mode

 1. Sense of Urgency